 Under Texas Family Code § 6.301, you can file a Petition for Divorce if you have lived in Texas for at least six months.
 You must also live in the county where you are filing for divorce for the previous 90 days.

-3. The Waiting Period (60 days)
+3. The Waiting Period (60 Days)

 The mandatory waiting period, which lasts 60 days in Texas, starts from the date the Petitioner files for divorce.
 If the Petitioner has been a victim of domestic violence, they may be able to waive the 60-day waiting period.

-4. Service of Process and Filing an Answer (from 20 to 28 days)
+4. Service of Process and Filing an Answer (From 20 to 28 Days)

-After the Respondent has been served with the petition, they must file an answer acknowledging the receipt of a copy of the petition.
+After the Respondent has been served with the petition, he or she must file an answer acknowledging the receipt of a copy of the petition.
+When filing an answer, the Respondent can respond to or contest the arguments made in the petition.
 The Respondent has 20 days and the next following Monday to respond to divorce papers.

-5. Resolving Divorce Issues (from 1 month to a few years)
+5. Resolving Divorce Issues (From 1 Month to a Few Years)

 The more disputed issues you have, the longer it will take to resolve them and finalize the divorce.
 If you are pursuing a contested divorce, you and your spouse will participate in discovery to exchange evidence and documents.
 Going to trial would extend the length of your divorce, but most divorce cases are resolved before trial.

 Alternatively, you and your spouse can try mediation or collaborative divorce to resolve your issues without any involvement by the court.
 Mediation and collaborative divorce could not only save you a significant amount of time, but they could also cost less than divorce litigation.